 Maybe there was a “ghost designer” for her, or maybe she really did it herself, but her name was on a line of women’s silk scarves and on luggage sets.
 They were sold in the late 1920’s and I think into the 1930’s.

 Maybe I’m a sucker for reputation and hoping that some of her would rub off on me, but I’d have bought a set of these “light, strong, handsome” suitcases back then.
-Would you?

 Wrap one of these scarves jauntily about your neck, then go forth and conquer!